 Student cards of schools are issued free of charge at the request of students or parents of students with limited active legal capacity.
-The minister responsible for the field establishes the procedure for issuing student cards and the form of student cards.
+The minister in charge of the policy sector establishes the procedure for issuing student cards and the form of student cards.